-• Component I Written Examination 15% (I hour 30 minutes)
+- Component I Written Examination

+- 16% Component 2 Essay

-Component 2 EssayComponent 3 Team Project17.5 %
+- 16% • Component 3 Team Project

-• Component 4 Cambridge Research Report 50%
+- Component 4 Cambridge Research Report 50%

-Cambridge International AS and A Level Global Perspectives & Research builds on the knowledge, understanding and skills typically gained by candidates taking IGCSEs.
-We recommend that learners have attained communication and literacy skills at a level equivalent to at least IGCSE/GCSE Grade C/4 in English as a First Language.
+We recommend that learners have attained communication and literacy skills at a level equivalent to at least IGCSE/GCSE grade C/4 in English as a First Language.
+Learners will be expected to read and analyse a variety of non-fiction texts.
+An interest in current affairs is an advantage.

 Studying Cambridge International AS and A Level Global Perspectives & Research will prepare young people for a wide range of careers, including law, scientific research, social science, journalism, education, medicine, business, accounting and engineering.
+It is important to note that not all universities will accept Global Perspectives and Research as an approved qualification so it is advised that candidates check possible university admissions requirements or prepare to take the AS only.